malobukov/cryptolocker/README.md

     make

 to create cryptolocker binaries.
 There are no external dependencies.
 To cross-compile Windows executable on Linux, install MinGW-w64.
+Windows binary is called <tt>crptlckr.exe</tt> because full name is flagged as malware.

 ## Limitations

-No password stretching or KDF, encryption key is just zero-padded password, so use a long password.
+No password stretching or KDF (encryption key is just zero-padded password), so use a long password.
 Key length is 256 bit, so if the password is more than 32 bytes long then only the first 32 bytes are used.

 ## Controvercy